-Acknowledgement: This research is supported by the National Science Foundation under Grant Numbers 2316295, 2316296, and 2316297.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the MICRA project and do not necessarily reflect the views of the National Science Foundation.
+Acknowledgement: This research is supported by the National Science Foundation under Grant Numbers 2316295, 2316296, and 2316297 and also by the U.S. Department of Agriculture, Office of the Chief Economist (OCE).
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the MICRA project and should not be construed to represent the National Science Foundation or any official USDA or U.S. Government determination or policy.